Get A Free Legal Consultation

-In August of 2017, Daniel and Shareholder James “Jim” Kramer won a hard-fought trial for nearly $5 million against a Jenkins Brothers, a valve manufacture for a Scottish immigrant who worked as a welder.
+In August of 2017, Daniel and Partner James “Jim” Kramer won a hard-fought trial for nearly $5 million against a Jenkins Brothers, a valve manufacture for a Scottish immigrant who worked as a welder.
 Subsequent to the verdict, Daniel and Jim led a team that added millions more to the verdict through legal appellate work, in a groundbreaking legal action.

 In 2018, Daniel and Jim secured a $60 million verdict in New York City against boiler manufacturers A.O Smith, Burnham, LLC, and Peerless Industries, Inc. This historic verdict, secured on behalf of a former laborer, marks one of the highest verdicts for an individual with mesothelioma ever received in New York.

 Later in 2018, Daniel and Jim secured a $40.1 million verdict against Goodyear Tire & Rubber Co. on behalf of a U.S. war veteran and former naval boiler tender suffering from pleural mesothelioma.
 This verdict is considered one of the largest compensatory verdicts in New York State history.